Find information on what the Shared Savings Program means for health care providers and suppliers.

 To better treat patients and to coordinate their care, Shared Savings Program ACOs may request Medicare claims information about their patients from CMS.

-To participate in the Shared Savings Program, Medicare-enrolled providers and suppliers must form or join an ACO, and the ACO must apply to the Shared Savings Program.
-Providers and suppliers may contact other ACO participants in the region, state, or national professional associations to investigate opportunities.
-ACOs must have at least 5,000 Medicare fee-for-service (FFS) beneficiaries assigned to their ACO in each of the benchmark years to be eligible for participation in the Shared Savings Program.
+To participate in the Shared Savings Program, Medicare-enrolled providers and suppliers must form or join an ACO, and the ACO must apply and be accepted to the Shared Savings Program.
+Providers and suppliers may contact other ACO participants in the region, state, or national professional associations to investigate opportunities to join an ACO.
+ACOs must have at least 5,000 Medicare fee-for-service (FFS) beneficiaries assigned to their ACO in each benchmark year to be eligible for participation in the Shared Savings Program.

-- For Shared Savings Program ACO locations and contact information, see Program Data.
+- For Shared Savings Program ACO locations and contact information, refer to Program Data.

-- For more information on eligibility criteria, see Program Statutes & Regulations.
+- For more information on eligibility criteria, refer to Program Statutes & Regulations.

 - Frequently asked questions about affiliating with an ACO as an “Other Entity,” instead of an ACO participant.